The landscape of Mexico is very diverse. While it’s famous for its stunning beaches, the country also boasts deserts, mountains, jungles, and more.

 The weather is quite nice in Mexico in January, especially in coastal destinations.
 This is prime time for visiting the beach towns the country is famous for.

-It can get quite chilly at higher elevations, though.
-Places like Mexico City and San Cristobal de las Casas will require some warm clothing at this time of year.
 If it is warmth you seek, you may want to skip these kinds of places, but overall, Mexico is one of the top places to travel to in January.

 Mexico in February